 Policy applying to Incentive type Target Details Notes Individuals Flanders: Some local governments in Flanders have purchase subsidies for zero-emission taxi's/shared cars.
 Direct financial incentives Companies Company EV purchases are 100% deductible from tax.
-Brussels: In the Brussels Capital Region micro and small companies who need to replace a diesel van due to the Brussels' Low Emission Zone (LEZ), may receive a purchase subsidy for a non-diesel van for 20 % of the purchase price (max €3 000).
+Brussels: In the Brussels Capital Region micro and small companies who need to replace a diesel van due to the Brussels' Low Emission Zone (LEZ), may receive a purchase subsidy for a non-diesel van for 20 % of the purchase price (max \in 3 000).
 Until 2026 EVs Indirect financial incentives Individuals Flanders: Registration and ownership tax exemption: - BEVs and FCEVs (M1) are exempt (registration) - BEVs and FCEVs (M1 and N1) are exempt (ownership) - 6% VAT (instead of 21%) for electricity consumption For benefit in kind (BIK), the government also checks CO2 emissions from 2021.
 In 2021, BIK was €1 370 per year if the catalogue value is lower than or equal to €39 958.
-Brussels and Wallonia: Registration and ownership tax advantages: - minimum tax rate (€61.50) for BEVs and FCEVs (M1).(registration) - minimum rates for BEVs and FCEVs (ownership) - 6% VAT (instead of 21%) for electricity consumption For benefit in kind (BIK), the government also checks CO2 emissions from 2021.
+Brussels and Wallonia: Registration and ownership tax advantages: - - minimum tax rate (€61.50) for BEVs and FCEVs (M1).(registration) - minimum rates for BEVs and FCEVs (ownership) - 6% VAT (instead of 21%) for electricity consumption For benefit in kind (BIK), the government also checks CO2 emissions from 2021.
 In 2021, BIK was €1 370 per year if the catalogue value is lower than or equal to €39 958.
 75 % from the cost of charging can be deducted from Income Tax.
-Companies Tax benefits for BEVs and FCEVs apply to company cars as well.
+Tax benefits for BEVs an well.
+Maximum deductibility (1 C02/km (NEDC) and batt vehicle weight.
+Companies Minimal annual benefit i (M1): 4% of the list value Battery electric vehicles 2020 onwards.
+Applic employed (ZZP).
+Tax advectored to the second secon Tax benefits for BEVs and FCEVs apply to company cars as well.
 Maximum deductibility (100%) of expenses for M1 with \leq 50g CO2/km (NEDC) and battery capacity \geq 0.5kWh per 100kg of vehicle weight.
 Minimal annual benefit in kind for BEVs, FCEVs and PHEVs (M1): 4% of the list value.
 Battery electric vehicles (BEVs) are 100 % deductible from 2020 onwards.
 Applicable for companies and self-employed (ZZP).
 Tax advantages are only available for EV company cars.
-Non-financial Individuals / incentives Companies Incentives Individuals disadvantaging alternatives Companies Tax deductible % of thermal vehicles will decrease to reach 0 in 2028.
+Non-financial Individuals / incentives Companies / Incentives Individuals disadvantaging alternatives Companies Tax deductible % of thermal vehicles will decrease to reach 0 in 2028.
 Direct financial Individuals Flanders: Some local governments in Flanders have subsidies for the installation of charging infrastructure.
 Charging stations incentives Companies Brussels: For micro or small companies, up to €15,000 to replace max.
 3 N1 vehicles/year.
-Had?
 Individuals Purchase and installation cost deduction.
 Until 2024

 Federal level: 35% deduction of investment in new BEVs and FCEVs (N1-N3) and in related charging and fueling infrastructure.
-Indirect financial incentives Companies Flanders: Purchase and installation cost deduction: - 40% of additional cost of up to €400,000/ vehicle for max.
-2 BEVs (N2 and/or N3). - 27.5% of additional cost of up to €600,000/vehicle for max.
-2 BEVs (M2 and/or M3). - 22.5% of additional cost of up to €350,000/vehicle for max.
+Indirect financial incentives Companies Flanders: Purchase and installation cost deduction: 40% of additional cost of up to €400,000/ vehicle for max.
+2 BEVs (N2 and/or N3).
+27.5% of additional cost of up to €600,000/vehicle for max.
+2 BEVs (M2 and/or M3).
+22.5% of additional cost of up to €350,000/vehicle for max.
 2 FCEVs (N2 and/or N3).
 Non-financial Individuals / incentives Companies /